Phnom Penh Guide

 Phnom Penh Guide featuring the annual Water Festival

-www.fuzzykensblog.comThe annual water festival on the Tonle Sap river, is also observed at Wat Phnom, in the Daun Penh district of the city.
-Colourful displays of flowers floating in a decorated pool, reminding me of Loy Kratong in Thailand.
+Phnom Penh Guide https://fuzzykensblog.com/The annual water festival on the Tonle Sap river is also observed at Wat Phnom, in the Daun Penh district of the city.
+Colorful displays of flowers floating in a decorated pool, reminding me of Loy Kratong in Thailand.
 No shortage of flags and lights, adding to a very pleasant scene.
 During the evening, there is a concert for all to enjoy.

-Busy street food vendors, colourful floats and fireworks during the evening, providing a fitting end to the first day’s activities, offering a promise of more to come for families, other visitors and tourists from far off lands.
+Busy street food vendors, colorful floats, and fireworks during the evening, provided a fitting end to the first day’s activities, offering a promise of more to come for families, other visitors, and tourists from far-off lands.

-www.fuzzykensblog.com27 November: The water festival is well underway with many thousands of visitors on Sisowath Quay, enjoying the festive atmosphere.
-The forecast rain did not appear and hopefully it will stay that way for this evening, the second day/night of celebrations.
+Phnom Penh Guide https://fuzzykensblog.com/27 November: The water festival is well underway with many thousands of visitors on Sisowath Quay, enjoying the festive atmosphere.
+The forecast rain did not appear and hopefully, it will stay that way for this evening, the second day/night of celebrations.

 I noticed that they have a seating area for foreigners.
 I decided to make use of this free facility, from where you can see the boats, very much appreciated.